kuhnskc/linux-detection-container/README.md

 - Tests run automatically and require no user interaction
 - Container automatically stops after completing all tests
 - All tests execute with non-root privileges

-## Troubleshooting
-If you don't see detections:
-1. Verify the Falcon sensor is running: `sudo falcon-sensor-version`
-2. Confirm policy settings are in detection-only mode
-3. Ensure Enhanced Visibility is enabled
-4. Check that Sensor Visibility is enabled

-## Contributing
-Contributions are welcome!
-Please feel free to submit pull requests or create issues for bugs and feature requests.

 ## License
 [MIT License](LICENSE)